ScottieCornett/ModalDemo/README.md

-This is a short demo on how to make modal features using Javascript and HTML/CSS.
+This is a short demo of modal features using Javascript and HTML/CSS.